State-Of-The-Art Mag Drive Technology.

 In a mag drive gear pump, the gears that pump the liquid are entirely enclosed in the pump casing.
 Rather than a gear shaft connecting to a motor outside the casing, electro-magnetic forces turn the gears to create the pumping action.
 Mag drive pumps are available in a variety of standard and custom designs.

-Anderson Process partners with trusted mag drive pump manufacturers — including Blackmer, Envirogear Pumps, Liquiflo, Tuthill and Viking Pump — to offer a large selection of positive displacement magnetically driven pumps for nearly any industrial process application.
+Anderson Process partners with trusted mag drive pump manufacturers — including Blackmer, Liquiflo, and Tuthill — to offer a large selection of positive displacement magnetically driven pumps for nearly any industrial process application.